-Soktse Rinpoche spent several years studying with Yongzin Rinpoche at his monastery in Karak, receiving many Kagyu and Nyingma transmissions and completing the ngondro twice, before beginning a long series of development stage retreats.
-Although Karak Yongdzin Rinpoche was a member of the eminent hierarchy of the Drukpa Kagyud lineage, he and his disciples were primarily Nyingma practitioners.
-Yongzin Rinpoche was a terton who had encountered Guru Padmasambhava’s wisdom body and had revealed a number of “termas,” or spiritual treasures.
-Rinpoche’s root teacher was Trulshik Rinpoche Kunzang Thongdrol, the previous incarnation of the Trulshik Rinpoche that passed away in 2011.
+Soktse Rinpoche spent several years studying with Yongdzin Rinpoche at his monastery in Karak, receiving many Kagyu and Nyingma transmissions and completing the ngondro twice, before beginning a long series of development stage retreats.
+Although Karak Yongdzin Rinpoche was one of the principle lineage holders of the of the Drukpa Kagyud lineage, he and his disciples were primarily Nyingma practitioners.
+Yongdzin Rinpoche was a terton who had encountered Guru Padmasambhava’s wisdom body and had revealed a number of spiritual treasures.
+Yongdzin Rinpoche’s root teacher was Trulshik Rinpoche Kunzang Thongdrol, the previous incarnation of the Trulshik Rinpoche who passed away in 2011.

 During his time studying with Yongzin Rinpoche at Karak, Soktse Rinpoche also met His Holiness Dudjom Rinpoche in Lhasa, and later met Punda Khen Rinpoche at Yarlung Sheldrak.
 Yongzin Rinpoche, Dudjom Rinpoche and Punda Khen Rinpoche became Soktse Rinpoche’s three root gurus.
 Punda Khen Rinpoche in particular gave Rinpoche detailed teachings on Dzogchen meditation over the course of seventeen years.